nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - [https://github.com/w3c/epubcheck/releases](https://github.com/w3c/epubcheck/releases)
 - [https://inclusivepublishing.org/toolbox/accessibility-checker/getting-started/](https://inclusivepublishing.org/toolbox/accessibility-checker/getting-started/)

+The Ordering Agencies are currently developing a specific validation tool based on these guidelines.
+When this tool is available it will be the primary validation method.

 ## 3 General Requirements for Content Documents

 The EPUB Content File structure specified in these guidelines is generally made up of a multi-page HTML file set.
 Major divisions of the publication are to be captured in individual XHTML content files.
 The individual content files will typically correspond to _Part_ or _Chapter_ divisions of the book.
 Other major book components such as colophon, index or appendix, which can be found in front-matter and back-matter, will normally be stored in separate files as well.